P1sec/hermes-dec/README.md

 ## Usage

-You can download the tool using the following command on Linux:
+If you didn't install the tool system-wide using the command above, you can also download the source using this command and find the same utilities at the root:

 ```
 $ git clone git@github.com:P1sec/hermes-dec.git